 Support

-The goal of Interspecies as a non-profit organization focused on developing wilderness programs for working artists to co-create an aesthetic based on communicating and collaborating with animals, habitat, and the natural world.
+The goal of Interspecies focused on developing wilderness programs for working artists to co-create and expand upon an aesthetic based on communicating and collaborating with animals, habitat, and the natural world.

-While Interspecies is no longer active, this pioneering interactive approach to the arts is now abundant.
-Please consider supporting the artists, scientists, researchers and activists continuing this important work, for more information email beluga@interspecies.com.
+While Interspecies is no longer active, the organization's pioneering approach to the arts has finally entered the mainstream.
+Its practitioners are now abundant.
+Please consider supporting the artists, scientists, researchers, activists, and indigenous communities continuing this important work.
+For more information, email beluga@interspecies.com.

-Executive Produced by Nonhuman Teachers with the sponsorship of Rhizome.
+This site and archive was designed and executive produced by Nonhuman Teachers with the generous support of Rhizome.

 Contact